adtzlr/felupe/docs/howto/forms.rst

     \boldsymbol{\varepsilon} &= \text{sym}(\text{grad}(\boldsymbol{u}))

 and implemented in FElupe closely to the analytic expression.
 The first two arguments for the callable *weak-form* function of a bilinear form are always basis objects of field (gradients) ``(v, u)`` followed by optional arguments and keyword arguments.
 Optionally, the integration/assembly may be performed in parallel (threaded).
 Please note that this is only faster for relatively large systems.
-Contrary to :class:`felupe.IntegralForm`, :class:`felupe.BilinearForm` does not utilize Numba for parallel integration/assembly but uses Python's threading instead.
+Contrary to :class:`felupe.IntegralForm`, :class:`felupe.BilinearForm` does not offer a Just-In-Time (JIT) compilation by Numba for integration/assembly.

 ..  code-block:: python